On exposed coasts, wave action in small harbours can be surprisingly violent. Ken Endean examines mooring tactics

 By way of contrast, the above view of St Michael’s Mount looks like a blissfully peaceful scene, and yet it embodies a message about serious seamanship, because the boats demonstrate prudent mooring arrangements for an exposed coastline.
 The harbour faces inshore, away from Atlantic weather and waves, but swell hooks round into the basin.
 Apart from a ferry launch, which is collecting passengers from steps by the right hand pierhead, none of the boats in the harbour are moored against the rough granite walls: they are all secured fore-and-aft to ground chains so that they can move freely with any wave action.
 The two visiting yachts have anchored outside, well clear of the masonry.

-How do waves and walls interact?
+How do waves and walls interact to affect small harbours?

-In general, the most vulnerable harbours are on coasts exposed to ocean swell.
+In general, the most vulnerable small harbours are on coasts exposed to ocean swell.
 Swell waves have long wavelengths and ‘feel the bottom’ in great depths.
 This slows them progressively as the water shoals, so that they wrap around promontories and swing into places that look as though they should be sheltered.

 At Newquay, the bay faces north and some pilot books warn of trouble in north winds, but conditions inside the basin can actually be worse when low swell is rolling in from the west and bending around the headland.